jming422/ydnc-time/README.md

 ---

 This is software to help you track how much time you spend on different types of activities.
-It is highly opinionated, entirely local, and terminal only.
+It is entirely local, terminal only, and very lightweight.

 ![screenshot](https://raw.githubusercontent.com/jming422/ydnc-time/main/screenshots/screenshot4.png)
 ![another screenshot](https://raw.githubusercontent.com/jming422/ydnc-time/main/screenshots/screenshot2.png)

 ## Main Features

+- Fast
+  - On my laptop during regular use, app startup time (loading a timelog from save and rendering the UI) does not exceed 40ms.
 - Cross-platform
+  - [Prebuilt binaries](https://github.com/jming422/ydnc-time/releases) available for macOS, Linux, and Windows
 - Works well even with very low terminal resolution
+  - Perfect for squishing into the corner of your screen so it stays present but out of the way
 - Autosaves time log & user settings to a plain-text format ([RON](https://github.com/ron-rs/ron))
   - Saves to the OS-appropriate config & data directories.
 See the [directories](https://crates.io/crates/directories) crate for details.
 - Controllable using the keyboard or using a [Timeular Tracker](https://timeular.com/tracker/)